trinamae12/contacts-list/README.md

 2. Go to src/environments and rename **environment.sample.ts** to **environment.ts**.
 3. Open **environment.ts** and supply your firebase configurations.
+4. Run `ng serve` in terminal.
-4. Open browser and nsavigate to `http://localhost:4200/`.
+5. Open browser and navigate to `http://localhost:4200/`.

 ### Code scaffolding